marcv81/GiveMeSomeCredit/README.md

 The values 96 and 98 are used repeatedly in the 3 features representing the number of times a payment was late.
 The number of such occurrences indicates it is unlikely to be a mistake.
 It might instead be a code.
 However a model might learn from such values, because although incorrect they are consistent.
 We hence left them unchanged.

+## Model

+### Score

+We used K-fold cross-validation on the training dataset to estimate the area under ROC curve of models.
+This allows us to estimate the Kaggle score without submitting repeatedly.
+For this challenge the submissions are limited to 2 per day.

+### Model type

+Based on the analysis above we used a gradient boosting regressor.
+The main advantages are listed below.

+- Few assumptions on the data to fit
+  - No need to follow specific distribution laws
+  - No need for scaling or shifting
+  - No issue with correlated features
+- Learns fast
+- Performs well in practice

+The estimated area under ROC curve for the initial model is 0.8640.

+### Tuning

+We used a grid search to tune the following model hyperparameters: max_depth=4, n_estimators=130.
+Other hyperparameters did not yield significant improvements.

+The estimated area under ROC curve is now 0.8649.

+### Variance reduction

+Gradient boosting reduces the error bias but might increase the variance.
+In order to reduce the variance we used bootstrap aggregation on the tuned gradient boosting regressors.

+The estimated area under ROC curve is now 0.8654.

+### Tuning

+We tuned the following bootstrap aggregation regressor hyperparameter: n_estimators=30.

+The estimated area under ROC curve is now 0.8656

+## Submission

+We submitted the prediction from our last model to Kaggle.

+### Private leaderboard

+- Score: 0.868039
+- Rank: 58

+### Public leaderboard

+- Score: 0.861483
+- Rank: 89

 # Code

 ## Setup